Manfred von Brauchitsch: Personal life

-Brauchitsch was born in Hamburg, of an old military family (his uncle was the famous World War II general Walther von Brauchitsch).
+Brauchitsch was born in Hamburg, of an old military family (his uncle was the World War II general Walther von Brauchitsch).
+He had a brother, Harald.
 He entered the German Reichswehr after World War I, but after a serious accident he was invalided out in 1928.
 Due to his many racing injuries, he was rejected for military service in World War II.
 While working during the war, he met his first wife, Gisela.
 He became a member of the National Socialist Motor Corps, in which he held the rank of Sturmführer.

 Following World War II, being the son and nephew of military officers was not of much practical use in West Germany.
 After several failed businesses, Brauchitsch contacted Caracciola, who gave him contacts in South America.
 Unable to settle there, he returned to West Germany embittered and became a target for the communists of East Germany.
 Again unable to settle, he returned to West Germany, where he was arrested and charged with espionage.
 In 1951, he was jailed and then released on bail.

 During a bail period in 1955, Brauchitsch defected to East Germany; after his wife Gisela committed suicide a year earlier.
 He was put in charge of the East German national motor sport organisation, as well as becoming president of its movement to promote the Olympic ideal.
 The latter led to his being awarded the Olympic Order in 1988 by the International Olympic Committee.

 Brauchitsch later remarried, to Lieselotte, and they were permitted to visit West Germany occasionally.
 Following the death of Hermann Lang in 1987, Brauchitsch was regarded as the last surviving member of the pre-war "Silver Arrow" drivers.
 He died in Gräfenwarth in 2003.